CLI (Computer Commander) MCP server

 get_config({})

-// Set specific configuration values
+// Set a specific config value

 set_config_value({ "key": "defaultShell", "value": "/bin/zsh" })